-A healthy functional shoulder blade should be able to move into 6 different directions and combinations of it:
+A healthy, functional shoulder blade should be able to move into 6 main directions:

 Elevation: Scapula moves up towards ear